ufs-community/uwtools/docs/sections/user_guide/yaml/components/ww3.rst

 namelist:
 ^^^^^^^^^

-.. important:: Fortran namelists for WaveWatchIII are used here as templates to be realized.
-Input namelists will not have their configurations validated, only the associated YAML.
-Other files are not currently supported.:
+.. important:: The WaveWatchIII namelist file is provisioned by rendering an input template file containing Jinja2 expressions.
+Unlike namelist files provisioned by ``uwtools`` for other components, the WaveWatchIII namelist file will not be validated.

   **template_file:**